This page lists software and hardware I use on a daily basis.

 - Visual Studio Code – If I am browsing code, or looking at a set of files, I may use VSC.

-- Firefox – Use Alfred to switch from Google Chrome to Firefox.
+- Firefox Developer Edition – Use Alfred to switch from Google Chrome to Firefox.

 - Alfred – Alfred is great, use workflows to enhance.
 It also comes with a clipboard history manager and tool to store your text snippets.

-- Spectacle – The greatest keybinding specific alternative to better touch tool.
+- Rectangle – The greatest keybinding specific alternative to better touch tool

 - Little Snitch – Little Snitch is a really nice GUI firewall for Mac.
 You can use it to monitor your Mac’s networking, and even entirely block network access all together from running applications.